Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.393) thanks to 39 extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .392, fueled by 39 extra-base hits.

-- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 42nd and he is 117th in slugging.
+- Among qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 42nd and he is 117th in slugging.

-- Hoerner enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .300.
+- Hoerner will look to extend his five-game hitting streak.
+He's batting .333 over the course of his last outings.

-- He has hit a home run in nine games this year (6.8%), homering in 1.5% of his trips to the plate.
+- He has homered in nine games this year (6.8%), leaving the park in 1.5% of his trips to the plate.

-- In 28.8% of his games this season, Hoerner has driven in at least one run.
-In 16 of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Hoerner has had at least one RBI in 28.6% of his games this year (38 of 133), with two or more RBI 16 times (12.0%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.